 While we are looking forward to the KR community coming together in Hanoi in November 2021, we understand that the global pandemic may make it difficult or impossible for some, if not all, participants to travel to Hanoi.
 For this reason, we commit to allowing authors of accepted papers to present virtually and will work hard to enable the best possible experience for all conference participants, whether KR 2021 is ultimately held as a hybrid or a fully virtual event.

-Proposal submission deadline (Tutorials and Workshops)
+Notification (Tutorials and Workshops)

 Submission information has been posted.